This medical device is taking a bullet for you: Emery Pharma tests surgical screw for anti-biofilm activity

 *This blog has been written and published with permission from Silver Bullet Therapeutics, Inc. For more details and information, please refer to their press release.

-One of the major issues surrounding medical devices in modern day medicine is its propensity to create an environment that allows bacteria to adhere to its surface and form a biofilm.
-Smooth surfaces are less prone to forming biofilm than a rough surface, typically seen in medical devices.
-At Emery Pharma, we have the capability to test if a medical device has the tendency to adhere multi-drug resistant (MDR) bacteria which form biofilms as well as to test if the medical device possesses antimicrobial activity which inhibits the formation of biofilms by MDR bacteria.
+One of the major issues surrounding medical devices in modern-day medicine is their propensity to create an environment that allows bacteria to adhere to their surfaces and form biofilms.
+Smooth surfaces are less prone to forming biofilms than rough surfaces, typically seen in medical devices.
+At Emery Pharma, we have the capability to test if a medical device tends to adhere to multi-drug resistant (MDR) bacteria that form biofilms, as well as to test if the medical device possesses antimicrobial activity that inhibits the formation of biofilms by MDR bacteria.

-Here at Emery Pharma, we tested the antimicrobial activity of their screw against the ESKAPE pathogens – Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacter species.
-These pathogens are responsible for a majority of hospital acquired infections (HAI) and surgical site infections and are known to be some of the toughest bacteria to kill [3].
-The panel we used in the study included Vancomycin-resistant Enterococcus faecium, Multidrug-resistant Acinetobacter baumannii, Carbapenem-resistant Klebsiella pneumoniae, Multidrug-resistant Pseudomonas aeruginosa, and Methicillin-resistant Staphylococcus aureus along with an extended-spectrum β-lactamases producing Escherichia coli.
-The ability of OrthoFuzIon®-Galvanis screws to kill ESKAPE pathogens indicated highly effective antimicrobial activity against the majority of bacteria associated with hospital acquired infections and our findings demonstrated a major breakthrough in their technology to treat HAI and biofilm forming MDR bacteria.
+Here at Emery Pharma, we tested the antimicrobial activity of their screw against the ESKAPE pathogens: Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacter species.
+These pathogens are responsible for a majority of hospital-acquired infections (HAIs) and surgical site infections and are known to be some of the toughest bacteria to kill [3].
+The panel we used in the study included Vancomycin-resistant Enterococcus faecium, Multidrug-resistant Acinetobacter baumannii, Carbapenem-resistant Klebsiella pneumoniae, Multidrug-resistant Pseudomonas aeruginosa, and Methicillin-resistant Staphylococcus aureus (MRSA) along with an extended-spectrum β-lactamase-producing Escherichia coli.
+The ability of OrthoFuzIon®-Galvanis screws to kill ESKAPE pathogens indicated highly effective antimicrobial activity against the majority of bacteria associated with hospital-acquired infections, and our findings demonstrated a major breakthrough in their technology to treat HAIs and biofilm-forming MDR bacteria.

-These findings clearly demonstrate the potential of OrthoFuzIon® Screw’s in killing bacteria in the bone screws that are exposed during surgery and during the time spent in the hospital in general, and thus have lifesaving potential.
-The figure on the right shows killing of multidrug resistant E. coli by Silver Bullet Therapeutics’s OrthoFuzIon® Screw.
+These findings clearly demonstrate the potential of OrthoFuzIon® Screws in killing bacteria in the bone screws that are exposed during surgery and during the time spent in the hospital in general, and thus have lifesaving potential.
+The figure below shows the killing of multidrug-resistant E. coli by Silver Bullet Therapeutics’s OrthoFuzIon® Screw.

 References